 This course is designed for intermediate learners of ESL.
 Students build upon previously learned reading strategies to comprehend cross-disciplinary subjects such as peace studies, public speaking, and multicultural literature.
-The goal of this course is to further develop the
+The goal of this course is to further develop the learner's confidence in reading authentic English texts found in textbooks, magazines, and online.
+In addition, the student learns to systematically breakdown a text and manage literal and inferential meanings.
+Students will also continue to familiarize themselves with more high-frequency vocabulary from the Academic Word List (AWL).

-- To examine passages at the 2500-word vocabulary level - To interpret and apply new words and improve vocabulary knowledge through the use of context clues and word parts - To identify word connotation and literal and figurative meanings - To recognize synonyms, suffixes, prefixes, and idiomatic expressions - To demonstrate knowledge of rapid reading skills such as prediction, skimming, and scanning - To assess comprehension by recall, inference, and paraphrasing - To use the KWL method and 3-2-1 strategy to review and get the most out of a text - To identify poetic devices, sequential order in a text, and basic elements of a story - To identify different text and speech rhetorical modes - To compare and contrast two texts discussing the same topic with different perspectives - To effectively use an all-English dictionary and manage contextual clues for vocabulary words with multiple definitions - To formulate, discuss, and defend personal opinions generated from samples of writing practice and improve their conversation skills and engage in role play and informal debates.
-Focus will be placed on the verbal and nonverbal cues of active listening and speaking.
+- To examine passages at the 2500-word vocabulary level - To interpret and apply new words and improve vocabulary knowledge through the use of context clues and word parts - To identify word connotation and literal and figurative meanings - To recognize synonyms, suffixes, prefixes, and idiomatic expressions - To demonstrate knowledge of rapid reading skills such as prediction, skimming, and scanning - To assess comprehension by recall, inference, and paraphrasing - To use the KWL method and 3-2-1 strategy to review and get the most out of a text - To identify poetic devices, sequential order in a text, and basic elements of a story - To identify different text and speech rhetorical modes

+- To compare and contrast two texts discussing the same topic with different perspectives - To effectively use an all-English dictionary and manage contextual clues for vocabulary words with multiple definitions - To formulate, discuss, and defend personal opinions generated from samples of writing

+This course is designed for intermediate learners of ESL.
+It provides continued instruction on recognizing and pronouncing individual sounds and intonation.
+In this course, students will practice and improve their conversation skills and engage in role play and informal debates.
+Focus will be placed on the verbal and non-verbal cues of active listening and speaking.
 The learner develops academic literacy skills through text, video clips, and audio.
-The learner will develop effective note-taking strategies while listening to lectures from a variety of disciplines.
+The learner will develop effective notetaking strategies while listening to lectures from a variety of disciplines.
 In addition, the student develops vital presentation skills for individual and group presentations; these skills will directly translate to the collegiate classroom.